AustinNich/reading-notes/texteditors-terminals.md

 ----

 A terminal is the actual interface to your computer that you can type and execute text based commands.
-The terminal is used to execute commands that allow you to do a certain task like: display computer content, locate and create file pathways, create networks, and so much more!
-The commands that you use while working in a terminal can very based on the Terminal used, but all use common lauges from the tech community.
+The terminal is used to execute commands that allow you to do a certain task like: display computer content, locate and create file pathways, create networks, access text editors, and so much more!
+The commands that you use while working in a terminal can very based on the Terminal used, but all use common code langues like JavaScript, Python, C#, C++, and Ruby!
+Below are a few common operating systems and some info about them!

+-  Macbook
+  - How to open Terminal?
-If you're on a Mac then you'll find the program Terminal under Applications -> Utilities.
+    - You can start by looking under Applications -> Utilities.
 An easy way to get to it is the key combination 'command + space' which will bring up Spotlight, then start typing Terminal and it will soon show up.
+    - The command line interface (CLI), or the language that you type into Terminal to interact with your Mac, is called bash.
+- Linux
+  - How to open Terminal?
-If on Linux then you will probably find it in Applications -> System or Applications -> Utilities.
+    - On linux systems, you can try to find it in Applications -> System or Applications -> Utilities.
 Alternatively you may be able to 'right-click' on the desktop and there may be an option 'Open in terminal'.
+    - Shell Scripting is the language of the linux terminal.
-If you are on Windows and intend to remotely log into another machine then you will need an SSH client.
-A rather good one is Putty (free) .
+  - If you are on Windows and intend to remotely log into another machine then you will need an [SSH client](https://www.ssh.com/academy/ssh/client).

-The command line interface (CLI), or the language that you type into Terminal to interact with your Mac, is called bash.
-Everything we discuss below is a bash command.
-Before you start using Terminal, you customize it to your own personal preference.

-Stick Notes.
-Shell Scripting is the language of the linux terminal.
-Shell scripts are sometimes referred to as “shebang” which is derived from the “#!” notation.
-Shell scripts are executed by interpreters present in the linux kernel.

 ----